Updated: Sep 8

 A better way

 A much better and more effective choice is any version of acknowledgement.
 You could say something like …

 “It sounds like there’s something for us to talk about here …”.

 Or don’t say anything at all, as long as you stay present and engaged with your partner and be open to what he/she has to say.

 Trust in a relationship is not like a certificate where once you earn it, you have it forever.

 Trust in a relationship is built and maintained moment-by-moment, every day.

 What to do next

 It’s easier said than done.
-And because so many couples have issues with trust, we’re offering a brand-new mini-workshop specifically designed to build and rebuild trust.
-In just 90 minutes you’ll learn a process you can repeat over time and you get to practice with our guidance on the spot.
+And because so many couples have issues with trust, we’ve designed a mini-workshop specifically designed to build and rebuild trust.
+You do this virtual class from your home, anytime it works for you.
+In just 90 minutes you’ll learn a process you can repeat over time and you get to practice with our guidance.